gabrielf7/PrimeiroBootstrap/README.md

 >    $ git clone https://github.com/gabrielf7/create-simple-bootstrap.git
 * To access simple bootstrap:
 >    $ cd create-simples-bootstrap
+* To access the numbered folder, for example, "create-simples-bootstrap_01":
+>    $ cd create-simples-bootstrap_01
 * To create node_modules in any project folder you want:
 >    $ npm install
 * To start simple bootstrap: